Over 10 million children in the United States have experienced parental incarceration in their lifetime

 In 2018, WE GOT US NOW was officially launched.

 Built by, led by and about children and young adults with incarcerated parents, WE GOT US NOW was established to recognize ALL children and young adults who’ve experienced having a parent(s) in local jails, state prisons and federal correctional facilities.
-We work tirelessly to create awareness about this sub-population of vulnerable children by focusing on four guiding principles, to engage, educate, elevate, and empower.
-We apply our guiding principles through public education, narrative change, technical advisement, civic engagement, leadership development, well-being and policy reform.
+We work tirelessly to create awareness about this sub-population of vulnerable children across systems by focusing on our four guiding principles, to engage, educate, elevate, and empower.
+We apply these guiding principles in every aspect of our programming that includes public education, narrative change, technical advisement, civic engagement, leadership development, peer mentorship, well-being and policy reform.

 In our work to reform the criminal justice system, we've helped to move the needle by centering, identifying, organizing and mobilizing our once historically invisible population, building strategic partnerships with allies, and advocating for policies and practices that have been committed to keeping our families connected, creating fair sentencing, and ending mass incarceration.

-Over the past five years, we’ve successfully built from the ground up a nationwide network with a new, innovative approach to advocacy for the needs and well-being of children and young adults with incarcerated parents that has developed into a vetted, proven program that has impact, value and meaning.
+Over the past five years, we’ve successfully built from the ground up a nationwide network of directly impacted leaders with a new, innovative approach to addressing the needs and well-being of children and young adults with incarcerated parents that has developed into a vetted, proven program that has impact, value and meaning.

 Engage: We seek to engage the historically invisible population of 10 million children and young adults with incarcerated parents, so they know they are not alone, and organize and mobilize their collective efforts to help advocate for systems change